COISPA/RDBqc/RDBqc/README.md

 ### Check catches coverage

-The function allows to check the coverage in Catch table by mean of summary tables summarizing both landing and discard volumes and producing relative plots for the selected species.
+The function `MEDBS_Catch_coverage` allows to check the coverage in Catch table by mean of summary tables summarizing both landing and discard volumes and producing relative plots for the selected species.
 In particular:

 1.  summary table of landings